evolvedbinary/PLMultiAnalyzer/README.md

 ```

 ## Index The data using the custom Analyzer
-when creating the index config specify the `Analyzer` as `OhAnalyzer`
+when creating the index config specify the `Analyzer` as `com.evolvedbinary.lucene.analyzer.OhAnalyzer`
 the `Analyzer` needs two parameters
 * `minimumTermLength`: the minimum length of any decomposed term, any smaller decomposed terms will be discarded.
 Set to 0 to indicate no minimum.
 * `punctuationDictionary`:  the dictionary of punctuation to use for decomposition.